Skip to content

 Champagne always helps people relax during the preparation.
 If you bring champagne, we can take funny pictures when you open the bottle.

-Make sure you have nice glasses (and not cheap plastic cups)
+Make sure you have nice glasses (and not cheap plastic cups).

 read letter

-Exchange letter and Make a Surprise to Your Beloved
+Exchange letter and Make a Surprise to Your Beloved One

 Bride